Your cookie preferences

 Disadvantages of getting your mortgages from a bank

-• Your choice will be limited to the products of that one lender, which may not offer the terms you are looking for, or the most preferential mortgage interest rates
+• Your choice will be limited to the products in their range, which may not offer the terms or mortgage interest rates you're looking for

 • Not all lenders accept all types of applicants.
 Approaching a random lender without knowing if you meet their criteria can lead to being declined, which can affect your credit score, and impact future applications

-• You won’t get tailored or impartial advice directly from a lender, as their goal is to sell you a mortgage, not to ensure you get the product that best suits your needs
+• You won’t get totally impartial advice directly from a lender, as their goal is to sell you a mortgage from their own range

-• People with busy lives may struggle to manage the personal communications between solicitors, estate agents and the lender alongside a busy career and/or family life
+• Some people may struggle to manage the personal communications between solicitors, estate agents and the lender alongside a busy career and/or family life without the help of a dedicated mortgage broker

-• If you choose to compare mortgages online before selecting a lender, it can be very time consuming and there’s a chance you’ll miss out on certain offers.
+• Comparing mortgages online can be very time consuming and there’s a chance you’ll miss out on certain offers.
 Internet rates tables and comparison tools aren’t able to take your individual circumstances into account and some promote sponsored products that won’t necessarily be the best for you

-Brokers provide more detailed advice than you would generally get directly from a lender, which can be very helpful for first-time buyers.
-They also usually provide a more complete service, such as completing the application and managing communications on your behalf.
+Brokers also generally provide more detailed advice than a lender, which can be particularly helpful for first-time buyers.
+They usually also provide more services, such as completing the application and managing communications on your behalf.

 Advantages of getting your mortgages from a broker